VIP B-5 Vermont's 2023-2025 Preschool Development Grant

-Building Bright Futures Regional Councils and partners are hosting regional forums convening stakeholders invested in improving Pre-K ahead of the 2020 legislative session.
+Building Bright Futures Regional Councils and partners hosted regional forums convening stakeholders invested in improving pre-K ahead of the 2020 legislative session.

 Building Vermont’s Future From the Child Up

-Building Vermont’s Future From the Child Up represents a multi-year effort to explore and develop recommendations for the future of early care and learning system in Vermont.
+Building Vermont’s Future From the Child Up represents a multi-year effort to explore and develop recommendations for the future of early care and learning systems in Vermont.

 Early Care and Learning Household Study

-BBF, the VT Agency of Human Services Child Development Division, and Let’s Grow Kids commissioned a survey conducted by the National Opinion Research Center (NORC) at the University of Chicago to answer key questions about child care in Vermont with insights into child care arrangements, needs, and preferences of Vermont families.
+BBF, the Vermont Agency of Human Services’ Child Development Division, and Let’s Grow Kids commissioned a survey conducted by the National Opinion Research Center (NORC) at the University of Chicago to answer key questions about child care in Vermont, with insights into child care arrangements, needs, and preferences of Vermont families.